 - Vern Fonk

-These are just some companies that offer insurance for high-risk drivers, including those with a DUI conviction on their record.
+These are just some companies that offer coverage for high-risk drivers, including those with a DUI conviction on their record.
 If you’d like to know which of these high-risk insurers is best, check out our article on the best car insurance for a bad driving record.
-In it, we look at the largest well-known insurance companies that cater to high-risk drivers with a DUI on their record.
+In it, we look at the largest well-known providers that cater to high-risk drivers with a DUI on their record.

 State-Assigned Risk Pools

-Another option for car insurance if you get a DUI is to enter a state-assigned risk pool.
+Another option for keeping coverage after you’re caught driving intoxicated is to enter a state-assigned risk pool.
 This exists to allow drivers with serious offenses (DUI/DWIs, reckless driving, and more) to get minimum coverage.
-Upon entering the pool, your state would assign you to an insurance company that takes part in the pool.
-Even if your driving record is bad, one of these companies must still offer you car insurance.
+Upon entering the pool, your state would assign you to an insurer that takes part in the pool.
+Even if your driving record is bad, one of these companies must still offer you a policy.
 Be aware that you can expect to see much higher prices in the pool because of your overall risk.

-Contact your auto insurance agent to find out more about your state’s assigned risk pool.
-They’ll be able to tell you your next steps if you want to enter a high-risk driver auto insurance pool.
-Remember that this is often a last-ditch effort if you’ve been denied car insurance because of your high-risk status.
+Contact your agent to find out more about your state’s assigned risk pool.
+They’ll be able to tell you your next steps if you want to enter a high-risk driver pool.
+Remember that this is often a last-ditch effort if you’ve been denied coverage because of your high-risk status.

-You might need to file an SR-22 form with your state if you get a DUI.
+You might need to file a court-ordered SR-22 form with your state following a drunk driving conviction.
 Some people mistake an SR-22 as a type of insurance, but it’s really a form your insurer gives you to send to your state that certifies you have the minimum amount of liability coverage.

 Sometimes your state may require you to have an SR-22 for up to five years following a DUI or other severe driving violation.
-Your insurance company will also often help you through the filing process if your court or state requires an SR-22.
+Your provider will also often help you through the filing process if your court or state requires an SR-22.

 Total Cost of a DUI